contrapuntal/Lyft-Perception-Challenge/README.md

 ## Details
 ### Dataset Processing

 In addition to the sample dataset of 1000 provided from the project website, a dataset of 12600 was obtained by getting captures from the CARLA simulator.
 Most of the other captures were contributed by fellow competitors on the CarND Slack #lyftchallenge channel  (Thanks to chinkiat, faisall, and phmagic).
 It was clear from the dataset, that vehicle pixels were a very small portion of each image.
 The dataset was filtered out so that only images with greater than 2000 pixels of vehicles were included in the training set.
 This resulted in a training/validation dataset of 6405 pictures.

 The data was then shuffled and split into 80% for the training set and 20% for the validation set.

 In the top and bottom of the picture is cropped out.
 The full dataset was analyzed and no vehicle or road pixels were found in the top 100 and the lower 60 pixels of the image.
 The resulting crop size is (440, 800).

+The original dataset had 13 labels: None, Buildings, Fences, Other, Pedestrians, Poles, Road Lines, Roads, Sidewalks, Vegetation, Vehicles, Walls, and Traffic Signs.
+This challenge has 3 labels: None, Roads, and Vehicles.
+The road lines labels were reclassified as Roads.
+The rest of the non-Road or Vehicle labels were reclassified as None.
+In every image, the hood of the car that is being driven is present in the camera image.
+This is classified as the vehicles label in the original dataset, but is reclassified as None for this challenge.

 ### Data Augmentation
 * Each image was randomly flipped in the horizontal direction with a probability of 0.5.